 assistance or support.
 Networking is considered the number one way to gain solid job

 Some people are not as comfortable with approaching people they do not know.
 Don't let that stop you.
 Practice will make it more comfortable.
-Since two out of three jobs are found through networking, chances are that the person you are networking with found his or her job through networking, and therefore will be receptive to your attempt to reach out to them.
+Since many jobs are found through networking, chances are that the person you are networking with found his or her job through networking, and therefore will be receptive to your attempt to reach out to them.

-LinkedIn is an interconnected network of experienced professionals from around the world, representing 170 industries and 200 countries.
+LinkedIn is an interconnected network of experienced professionals worldwide, representing 170 industries and 200 countries.
 You can find, be introduced to, and collaborate with qualified professionals that can help to accomplish your goals.

 A resume is a summary of your qualifications for employment.
 It will typically let the reader know what type of position you are seeking and will highlight your education, experience, skills and other relevant information.
 In most cases, employers will request that you submit a resume, along with a cover letter, to be considered for openings within their organizations.